Learn about data collection & privacy

 Learn more about how the VPN works

-To collect data from the smartphone device that you enrolled in the Device Usage Study, ResearchMeter uses VPN technology.
-These are the detailed descriptions of a VPN and a Certificate Authority.
+To collect data from the mobile device you enrolled in the Device Usage Study, ResearchMeter uses VPN technology and a Certificate Authority (CA):

-- VPN stands for Virtual Private Network.
-It’s a technology that creates a secure connection between a device.
-For example: A smartphone and a remote server.
+• VPN: A technology that creates a secure connection between devices, like a mobile device and a remote server.

-- A Certificate Authority (CA) is a digital certificate that establishes secure communications between your smartphone device and websites, applications, or other devices on the internet.
-To access data such as internet addresses (URLs) and cookies, ResearchMeter uses its own Certificate Authority.
+• CA: A digital certificate that establishes secure communications between your mobile device and websites, applications, or other devices on the internet.
+To access data such as internet addresses and cookies, ResearchMeter uses its own CA.

 Learn more about how the Accessibility Service works